rbaumgar/monitor-demo-app/application-monitoring.md

 EOF
 ```

-After a short time you can check that the prometheus-user-workload pods were created and running.
+After a short time, you can check that the prometheus-user-workload pods were created and running:

 ```bash
 oc get pod -n openshift-user-workload-monitoring